Logo

 In 2017, Roger Daltrey opined that a "dead dog" could have defeated Hillary Clinton in the 2016 United States presidential election.

-In 2021, Roger Daltrey criticised the rise of woke culture in an interview with Zane Lowe's Apple Music 1 podcast, arguing that younger generations are limiting themselves by stifling and undoing creative freedoms that had emerged through the artistic revolutions of the 1960s.
+In 2021, Roger Daltrey criticised "the woke generation" in an interview with Zane Lowe's Apple Music 1 podcast, arguing that younger generations are limiting themselves by stifling and undoing creative freedoms that had emerged through the artistic revolutions of the 1960s.

 In 1971, Roger Daltrey bought a farm at Holmshurst Manor, near Burwash, Sussex.

-In 1978, during the recording of the Who's album Who Are You, Roger Daltrey had throat surgery to remove nodules after an infection.
+In 1978, during the recording of the Who's album Who Are You, Roger Daltrey had throat surgery to remove nodules.

 Roger Daltrey has stated that he has never taken hard drugs.